 Get Faculty Instruction Help

 Instruction sessions designed for course needs, objectives and timeframes.Get Help with Instruction

 Our blog teaches important information literacy basics that help students complete their work whether they are in the first year or are working at the graduate level.

 Students and faculty may learn more about SDSU resources to use for research by working closely with a subject specialist in the arts, humanities, social sciences and sciences.
 Subject librarians are listed at http://library.sdsu.edu/people/biblist.php.
 Subject research guides list important resources for research by discipline.

 Group and Individual Study and Learning Spaces and Instructional Support

 The research area offers group and individual study and learning spaces and librarian support at our research desk.
 Students and faculty may work individually with reference librarians or are invited to arrange classroom library instruction sessions with subject specialist librarians.

 The Reference Collection offers current, high quality scholarly electronic and print materials.
 These include the best reviewed subject-based encyclopedias and dictionaries among thousands of other useful resources to use to complete research assignments and projects.

 Many items in this collection can be borrowed for three days.

-Find items in this collection by limiting to "Reference" in the advanced search screen of the library catalog.
+Find items in this collection by limiting to "Reference" in the advanced search screen in OneSearch.
 Want to recommend a source?
-Contact the reference collection development committee at 619-594-5148 to suggest a source or send your request to email@example.com.
+Contact the reference collection development committee at 619-594-5148 to suggest a source or send your request to firstname.lastname@example.org.